4G: Everything you need to know

 This comes after a period of time in which, after having to bid in the government’s 4G wireless spectrum auctions for a licence, only EE was given permission to provide 4G services using spare 3G spectrum.
 Competitors were left lagging behind for almost a year while EE carved out its place in the market with the aforementioned Kevin Bacon ads.

 Now, licensees include EE, Hutchinson 3G (Three), Telefonica (O2) and Vodafone.
-EE, however, still has the best 4G network due to its head start, but other operators are catching up.
+EE, however, still has the largest 4G network due to its head start, but other operators are catching up.

 4G is primed and ready to take over, changing the way we use our devices at work, on the go and at home, so here is our guide to everything you need to know.